yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous delivery in Azure DevOps.md

     $location2 = "northeurope"
     ```

-3. Note the individual calls to the `azcli` for the following:
+3. Note the individual calls to the Azure CLI for the following:
     - Creating a Resource Group

         ```pwsh